Mac mini (August 2007)

 - Geekbench 2 (Tiger): 2473 (1.83 GHz), 2668 (2.0 GHz)

-- Graphics: Intel GMA950 with resolution to 1920 x 1080 (VGA) and 1920 x 1200 (DVI).
+- GPU: Intel GMA950 with resolution to 1920 x 1080 (VGA) and 1920 x 1200 (DVI).

-- video out: DVI, VGA with included adapter, S-video with optional adapter
+- Video out: DVI, VGA with included adapter, S-video with optional adapter

-- hard drive: 2.5" 80/120 GB 5400 rpm Serial ATA standard; 120, 160 GB available as build-to-order options
+- Hard drive: 2.5″ 80/120 GB 5400 rpm SATA standard; 120, 160 GB available as build-to-order options

 - Combo Drive: reads DVDs at up to 8x speed, writes CD-R discs at up to 24x, writes CD-RW discs at up to 16x, reads CDs at up to 24x